Huawei CFO Granted Bail, Must Post C$10MM Bond And Submit To 24-7 Surveillance

 During a review of the opposing cases for whether Meng should receive bail, Justice Ehrcke noted that Meng was arrested on a provisional warrant and that the US must complete documentation to lodge an official extradition request.

 Meng's attorney has already selected a private security company that he asked be given the authority to apprehend Meng should she violate the terms of her bail.
 The company is called Lions Gate Risk Management.
+While on bail, Meng said she would like to remain in Vancouver to try and obtain her PhD at a local university.

 On Monday, Meng’s lawyer David Martin suggested if she is granted bail, a private security firm — Lions Gate Risk Management — be given the authority to apprehend Meng if she breaches bail.